Embodiment

 All of these are fun in and of themselves to experience.
 They can also give you access to deep insight and meaning in life, but the more you can let go of the idea that you are there to ‘get’ those things, the more you can appreciate the process itself.

 These are all part of your relationship with yourself, with life and with the Universe.
 They are a way for you to understand experience and the world better and to find more intimacy with it.
-Deepening this relationship naturally gives you insight and changes you as a person, like any close relationship.
+Deepening this relationship naturally gives you insight and changes you as a person.

 Altered states give you an opportunity to open into the mystery of life.
 A lot of it is inexplicable and can only be expressed through poetry or words that convey a meaning and a resonance, rather than the details of what is experienced.
 If you get too excited about or fixated on the specifics, you can lose touch with the magic of the wholeness of the experience.

-These states can also increase your capacity to meet your every day experience with more awareness and spaciousness as they can be deeply resourcing, increase your sense of safety in life and reveal something to you about the fundamental nature of reality.
+These states can also increase your capacity to meet your every day experience with more awareness and spaciousness.
+They can resource you, increase your sense of safety in life and reveal something to you about the fundamental nature of reality.

 When you can see deeper into the nature of reality, you start to realise that things aren’t always as they seem on the surface.
 You have access to fundamentally different ways of experiencing the world that can reduce how attached you feel to your thoughts, feelings and perceptions.